Discover our useful and free downloadable project management templates. Edit templates freely and provide high-quality project management dashboards!

-We could write down the creation process as follows: first we list all the activities, then we determine the relations between them (if there are any).
+We could write down the creation process: first, we list all the activities and then determine their relations (if any).
 The next step is to assign each activity the related timeline and resources.
 The last task is to draw the Gantt chart.

 We can analyze and report task status.
-We can easily follow project events.
-It automatically detects the inserted values into the column and it shows them in percentage value, just place them according to our plan.
+Thus, we can easily follow project events.
+It automatically detects the inserted values into the column, showing them in percentage value.
+Just place them according to our plan.

 The task timeline is the key component of a project status report.
 Our issue tracker template shows the expected completion and actual completion.

-We use color-code (green and red) in this section, which shows in different colors the tasks that are finished or on hold.
+We use colors (green and red) in this section, which shows the finished or on-hold tasks in different colors.

-Visualize the Plan vs Actual variance using Gauge chart
+Visualize the Plan vs. Actual variance using a Gauge chart

-On the summery screen placed on the left-hand side we can find very important information about the actual status of the project.
-Here’s the project’s start -, and end-date which we calculated based on all activity.
+On the summary screen on the left-hand side, we can find crucial information about the project’s actual status.
+For example, here’s the project’s start -and end date, which we calculated based on all activities.

-And we used a slider to be able to scroll in one step intervals the part of the screen containing the Gantt chart.
+We used a slider to be able to scroll in one-step intervals the part of the screen containing the Gantt chart.

-It is useful, so we can handle the whole project in space saving mode, doesn’t matter if its span is 30 days or even one-year long.
-The day by day portrayal provides detailed enough display.
+It is practical to handle the whole project in space-saving mode.
+It doesn’t matter if it spans 30 days or even one year.
+The day-by-day portrayal provides a detailed enough display.

-With help of the gauge chart we will visualize the completion of overall procedure.
-Project status report shows you a short visual description of the important elements of the project.
+With the help of the gauge chart, we will visualize the completion of the overall procedure.
+Finally, the project status report shows you a short visual description of the important elements of the project.

 Resource Planning – Human resource heat map

-There are many methods making the heat map, we will show you one made by us and thought to be simple.
+There are many methods of making the heat map.
+We will show you one made by us and thought to be simple.

-We have enlarged here one part of the template for better understanding the logic of making the resource heat map.
-So, we want to know what kind of problems arouse if we have to do several sub-tasks each day.
+We have enlarged one part of the template to better understand the logic of making the resource heat map.
+So, we want to know what problems arise if we have to do several sub-tasks daily.

-Number 7 indicates all the sub-tasks we have to perform on that day according to plan.
+Number 7 indicates all the sub-tasks we must perform on that day according to plan.

-By the help of the color chart we can see it in an instant on what days we may encounter some trouble because of lack of resources.
+With the help of the color chart, we can instantly see what days we may encounter some trouble because of a lack of resources.

-Just practice with our issue tracker template a little and create your own project management tool using Excel!
+Practice with our issue tracker template and create your project management tool using Excel!

 Project Timeline Template – Milestones

-With the help of the project timeline template we will give you a tool which will make the project tasks administration very easy.
-In today’s story we will review this subject in detail.
+With the help of the project timeline template, we will give you a tool to make the project task administration very easy.
+In today’s story, we will review this subject in detail.

-In developing the Excel template, we used such visualization representation that adrift from custom.
-We would like to give you something useful, it is our hope that we can be successful again.
+In developing the Excel template, we used a visualization representation that was adrift from custom.
+Nevertheless, we want to give you something useful.
+We hope that we can be successful again.

-In this section we’ll show you how to create a timeline in excel.
+This section will show you how to create a timeline in Excel.
 We placed two variables on the dynamic timeline template.

-On the right top corner, we can set how many tasks we can see at one time on the dashboard.
-On this picture we have maximized for 20 the number of tasks can be seen on the project timeline template.
+In the top right corner, we can set how many tasks we can see on the dashboard.
+In this picture, we have maximized 20 the number of tasks that can be seen on the project timeline template.

-In the middle we presented a period, its starting point is the beginning day of the first appearing task.
+You decide the most appropriate task, project, or process.
+In the middle, we presented a period.
+Its starting point is the beginning day of the first appearing task.
 Its closing point is the execution day of the last appearing task.

 Project Tracking – How to Create the Milestone Plan?

-It’s worth to pay attention to the following rules when creating a milestone plan:
+Now, it’s worth paying attention to the following rules when creating a milestone plan:

-- We should compose a maximum of 12-25 milestones; of course, the most important factor is the size of the project.
+- We should compose a maximum of 12-25 milestones; of course, the most critical factor is the size of the project.